gregogolla/investrak-iicdocs/02_access-the-site.md

 @autoHeader:2
 # Access The Site

-To access the webpage and application, you will need to know the name your club uses on the InveTrak platform.
+To access the platform, you will need to know the name your club uses on the InvesTrak platform.

 For example if you club name is demo, the URL will be :
 [https://www.investrak.club/demo](https://www.investrak.club/demo).

 Replace the last part of the URL (demo in tihs example) with the name of your investment club

-## LOGGIN IN
+## LOG IN PROCESS
 When you get to the InvesTrak Application Platform for the first time, or if you have been idle on the site for a while, you will be redirected to the login page.